RuHungLee/2019_Deep_Learning_For_calligraphy/README.md

-# Converting the style of chinese word and Learning the regulation of it
+#Learning the regulation of chinese word